 Your heart rate can return to normal one hour after light to moderate physical activity, up to four hours after more vigorous activity and up to 24 hours after extremely intense exercise.
 A study conducted in February of 2009 and published in the Journal of Exercise Physiology studied heart rate recovery and how it relates to mortality.

 Investigators studied how quickly the heart rate starts returning to normal.
 When you finish exercising and your heart rate reduces by 15 to 20 beats in the first minute, that is considered normal for a healthy, fit person.
 Based on the findings, a decrease in post-exercise heart rate of 12 BPM or less was considered unhealthy and increases the risk of cardiac events in asymptomatic individuals.

 About a minute following moderately-intense exercise, your heart rate should drop by about 15 to 20 BPM and then continue dropping at a steady pace.
 A heart rate recovery below this range could be a sign of poor heart function, overtraining or poor physical health.
 It will take several hours for your heart rate to completely return back to its normal resting rate.

 After High-Intensity Exercise

 If your heart rate remains steadily elevated or increases post-exercise this may be a sign of a problem.
 You should consult your doctor.
 What you're looking for is a rapid decrease in heart rate during the first couple minutes following exercise down to normal levels of 60 to 80 BPM.
-Check your pulse every three to five minutes following your workout to ensure your pulse steadily decreases back down to normal.
+Check your pulse —on your neck or wrist according to Mayo Clinic — every three to five minutes following your workout to ensure your high pulse rate steadily decreases back down to normal.